Gnashh07/characterLM/README.md

 ### About This Project

 This is a character-level language model built from scratch, inspired by Andrej Karpathy’s work.
-The goal is to generate text one character at a time by training a deep learning model.
+The goal is to generate text one character at a time(generate random names) by training a deep learning model.
 The model learns character dependencies and can generate sequences based on its training data.
 I built this project because I wanted to understand how ChatGPT works.
 This is an effort to explore the inner workings of large language models by implementing a character-level version of it—a tiny GPT, so to speak.&#x20;

 ### Features